Q: What banks offer non-conforming (portfolio) mortgages?

 "Conforming" is a definition, and simply covers a set of standards or requirements: Credit score, down payment, documentation, asset strength and collateral.
 Anything which does not meet any or all these Fannie, Freddie requirements would generally be non-conforming.

-In the market today, a portfolio loan--one the lender writes and accepts for its own investment book (portfolio)--may have standards as rigid or even more rigid than a conforming loan.
+In the market today, a portfolio loan--one the mortgage lender writes and accepts for its own investment book (portfolio)--may have standards as rigid or even more rigid than a conforming loan.

 However, when writing for their own books, a lender might consider offsetting a weak standard with an ultra-strong other one.
 For example, a weak credit score might be offset by a much larger down payment.
 In such a way, they can balance the risks of making a loan for their books.
 In such a case, the loan would be a non-conforming portfolio loan, since it no longer meets Fannie or Freddie standards and is held by the lender.